martaskocz/PinItApp/README.md

  able to access it at localhost:3000

 Backend: Please do the same (`npm start`).
 App will be listening on port 9000.

+## Features
+List of features ready and TODOs for future development
+- Awesome feature 1
+- Awesome feature 2
+- Awesome feature 3

+To-do list:
+- Wow improvement to be done 1
+- Wow improvement to be done 2